 “Some late 1980s truth telling from ole Lou Reed, as bitter and misanthropic as ever, and yet still bothering to deliver great songs, the album known as New York being full of them.
 With Busload of Faith perhaps the closest he ever got to seeing a light that wasn’t drug fueled.
 Because it’s true, I think.
 It was then.
 It still is now.
 The facts don’t add up in any kind of hopeful way.
 Never have, probably never will.
 We’re all f***ed.
 We’re all gonna die.
 And yet life seems to keep on keeping on.
 Hell if Mr. Reed can get behind it, maybe there is something to this faith thing.”
 (Philip Random)

-In which the Velvets indulge their inner Monkees for a bit and go full on pop, but they still can’t help dis-respecting the mighty and magnificent and beautiful sun which gives all life, inspires much of our religion and spirituality.
+In which the Velvets indulge their inner Monkees for a bit and go full on pop, but they still can’t help dis-respecting the mighty and magnificent sun which gives us all life, inspires much of our religion and spirituality.
 Which is why we love it, of course (the song, that is), because the more bitter you can jam into a sweet, the better.
-Who cares if the teenybops can handle it?
+Who cares if the teenybops can’t handle it?